Aakash200411/Cms/README.md

 Features

 Users Management :
-Manage user accounts, including creating, updating, and deleting user profiles, as well as assigning roles and permissions.
+Manage user accounts, including creating, updating, and deleting user profiles.

 Announcement Management :
 Create and manage site-wide announcements, with the ability to update or delete existing ones.